Be prepared. Know your risks

 Engage your support network

-• Helping gather any medical or emergency supplies
+• Gathering medical or emergency supplies

-• Administering lifesaving equipment and medication
+• Helping with lifesaving equipment or medication

-• Making sure you are staying safe by checking in by phone call or text
+• Checking in by phone or text

-• Arranging alternative health care arrangements if required
+• Arranging alternate care if needed

 Was this information helpful?